-Part the labia with two fingers.
 Grasp the catheter below the protective tip plate, and insert the protective tip until the base comes in contact with the urethral opening.
-Release the labia.
+Relax the foreskin.
 Keep the protective tip in place.
 Insert the catheter forward until urine starts to flow.
-Once the urine flow has stopped, slowly withdraw the catheter to ensure the bladder is completely empty.
+Once urine flow has stopped, slowly withdraw the catheter to ensure the bladder is completely empty.
 Then gently remove catheter completely.